Work and Fluctuations: Coherent vs. Incoherent Ergotropy Extraction: Work vs. variance gain

 Let us now discuss some of the consequences of Theorem \ref{work_variance_theorem}.
 According to the definition \eqref{semi_classical_def}, for semi-classical states we have $\hat \xi_S' (0) = 0$, such that $F=0$, and we conclude:

 \begin{corollary} For semi-classical states, the variance change is always non-negative and equal to:

 \end{corollary} We interpret it as one of the main features of the semi-classical states.
-On the contrary, for the non-classical's we have: \begin{corollary} For non-classical states, the $F$-term can be negative and, in particular, can lead to negative variance changes (i.e., $\Delta \sigma_W^2 < 0$). \end{corollary} We will show that analyzing a particular example discussed in Section \ref{qubit_section}.
+On the contrary, for the non-classicals we have: \begin{corollary} For non-classical states, the $F$-term can be negative and, in particular, can lead to the negative change in variance (i.e., $\Delta \sigma_W^2 < 0$). \end{corollary} We will show that by analyzing a particular example discussed in Section \ref{qubit_section}.
 Due to this feature, we see that non-classical states are qualitatively different from semi-classical ones.
 We stress that the squeezing of energy fluctuations is a pure quantum effect that involves interference between the coherent state of the system and the weight.